benton-tripp/mixed-up/README.md

-# mixed-up
-Children's Web App for Mixing Animals together using AI
+# Mixing Animals - A Fun Children's App that uses Generative AI